-Food Group Daily recommendation Tips Grains (at least half should be whole-grain) 4-6 ounces One ounce is considered: 1. a slice of bread 2. a cup of dry cereal 3.
-1/2 cup of cooked rice, pasta, or cereal Vegetables (eat more dark green & orange vegetables, and dry beans and peas) 1.5-2.5 cups (vary your veggies) One cup is considered:1. a cup of cooked or raw vegetables or2. a cup of vegetable juice3.
-2 cups of green leafy vegetables4.
-1 cup of cooked dry beans or peas Fruits (eat a variety of fruits, NOT more than 8 oz. of fruit juice a day) 1-2 cups One cup is considered: 1. a cup of fruit 2.
-1/2 cup of dried fruit 3.
-4 oz of 100% fruit juice Milk and Milk Products (preferably low-fat) 2.5-3 cups One cup is considered: 1. a cup of milk or yogurt 2.
-1 1 / 2 ounce of natural cheese 3.
-2 oz of processed cheese

-Meat and Beans 3-5 ounces (4oz is about the size of a One ounce is considered:

-deck of cards) 1.
-1 oz of meat, poultry or fish

-2. $\frac{1}{4}$ cup of cooked dry beans
+Food Group Daily recommendation Tips Grains (at least half should be whole-grain) 4-6 ounces One ounce is considered:a slice of breada cup of dry cereal1/2 cup of cooked rice, pasta, or cereal Vegetables (eat more dark green & orange vegetables, and dry beans and peas) 1.5-2.5 cups (vary your veggies) One cup is considered:a cup of cooked or raw vegetables ora cup of vegetable juice2 cups of green leafy vegetables1 cup of cooked dry beans or peas Fruits (eat a variety of fruits, NOT more than 8 oz. of fruit juice a day) 1-2 cups One cup is considered:a cup of fruit 1/2 cup of dried fruit4 oz of 100% fruit juice Milk and Milk Products (preferably low-fat) 2.5-3 cups One cup is considered:a cup of milk or yogurt1 1⁄2 ounce of natural cheese 2 oz of processed cheese Meat and Beans 3-5 ounces (4oz is about the size of a deck of cards) One ounce is considered:1 oz of meat, poultry or fish1⁄4 cup of cooked dry beans one egg - a tablespoon of peanut butter

-3. one egg

-4. a tablespoon of peanut

-butter

-Is my child overweight/obese?
+Is Your Child Overweight/Obese?:

 With the prevalence of childhood obesity increasing at alarming rates in the United States, this is an important question for you & your provider to discuss at your child's well visit.

-Obesity is associated not only with significant health problems during childhood, but it also is a risk factor for medical problems in your child's adult life.
-Medical problems that can be seen in obese children include high cholesterol, high blood pressure, diabetes, obstructive sleep apnea, depression, and low self esteem.
-Obesity also increases the incidence of some cancers in adults.
+Obesity is associated not only with significant health problems during childhood, but it is also a risk factor for medical problems in your child's adult life.
+Medical problems that can be seen in obese children include high cholesterol, high blood pressure, diabetes, obstructive sleep apnea, depression, & low self esteem.
+Obesity also increases the incidence of cancer in adults.
+Body mass index (BMI) is widely used to help define overweight & obese children.
+It is the most effective tool to assess overweight children because it correlates with body fat.
+It is a ratio of weight to the square of height and varies for age and gender.
+A BMI between the 85th and 95th percentile for age & sex is considered overweight, and a BMI above the 95th percentile is considered obese.
+BMI will be calculated at your child's well visit.
+Please discuss any concerns with your doctor.

-DEVELOPMENT

-Social
+Development

+Social: